 Just this past summer I made a paw print cake and had a party for my cousin’s Vizsla, Kailey on her birthday.
 She even wore a party hat.

 According to The Sacramento Bee, a judge in Canada seems to view pets differently.
 “A dog is a dog,” he said as he refused to treat dogs as children in a divorce case.
-Judge Richard Danyliuk explained that by law, an animal is considered property and a “domesticated animal that is owned” has “no familial rights.”
+Judge Richard Danyliuk explained that by law, an animal is considered property, and a “domesticated animal that is owned” has “no familial rights.”

 The judge wrote a statement about the couple’s oldest and ill dog: “It is one of life’s cruel twists that dogs are such noble beings yet enjoy such a short life span.”
 The judge must clearly be a dog lover – why else would he call them “noble beings”?
-Unfortunately, he wasn’t willing to change how the laws view dogs within a family.
+Unfortunately, he wasn’t willing to change how the laws view dogs within the family.

 Yet none of this is stopping people from treating their pets more and more like humans.
 The Harris Poll pointed out that 45 percent of American pet owners bought presents for their pets and that 95 percent of U.S. dog and cat owners consider their pet to be part of the family.

 An article from Huffington Post mentions that there are a few state legislators floating the idea of changing the law to require consideration of pets’ best interests when determining custody.
 One solution that legislators are suggesting is a “love contract.”
-Apparently this love contract idea is “an evolved variation of pre-nuptial, post-nuptial or cohabitation Agreement that deals with any relationship issues beyond splitting property upon a breakup.”
+Apparently, this love contract idea is “an evolved variation of pre-nuptial, post-nuptial or cohabitation Agreement that deals with any relationship issues beyond splitting property upon a breakup.”

-The U.S. seems to be on the right track to fix this, maybe it’ll reach Canada and judge Danyliuk will start to think differently!
+The U.S. seems to be on the right track to fix this, maybe it’ll reach Canada, and judge Danyliuk will start to think differently!